With multiple people coming and going at all times of the day and night, fire safety in the hospitality sector is vitally important.

 Maintain the integrity of all services

-Churches Fire maintain and repair fire safety services for many industries, including hospitality.
+Churches Fire & Security maintain and repair fire safety services for many industries, including hospitality.
 We can check fire safety equipment and carry out any required repairs.

 Our technicians are highly qualified to maintain many pieces of equipment, including: